senaite/senaite.core/src/senaite/core/tests/doctests/WorkflowAnalysisReject.rst

-from bika.lims.interfaces import IRejectedAnalysis retract guard and event
+Analysis retract guard and event
 --------------------------------

 Running this test from the buildout directory: